Sikorsky CH-53E Super Stallion: 2000s

 On 26 October 2001, three CH-53Es aboard USS Peleliu and three CH-53Es aboard USS Bataan flew 550 mi to secure the first land base in Afghanistan, Camp Rhino, with 1100 troops at its peak.

-This amphibious raid is the longest amphibious raid in history.
-The long-range capability of the CH-53Es enabled Marines to establish a southern base in Afghanistan, putting the war on the ground.
+In November 2001, during the opening phase of the war in Afghanistan, CH-53E Super Stallions conducted what was then the longest amphibious raid in history, flying Marines over 400 miles (640 km) from ships in the Arabian Sea to seize Camp Rhino near Kandahar.

 Super Stallions again played a major role in the 2003 invasion of Iraq.
 They were critical to moving supplies and ammunition to the most forward Marine units and also assisted in moving casualties back to the rear for follow-on care.
 Marine CH-53Es and CH-46Es carried US Army Rangers and Special Operations troops on a mission to rescue captured Army Private Jessica Lynch on 1 April 2003.